Polar Academy Team

 OPERATIONAL TEAM

-Craig Mathieson, Founder and Lorna Craig, Operations Manager are collectively responsible for the day-to-day relationships with our young people, their parents/ carers, and their teachers.
-Claire Kinloch oversees our business, fundraising and marketing strategy and Cath Alldred oversees Quality, Risk and Compliance Management.
+Craig Mathieson, Founder, and Lorna Craig, Operations Manager are collectively responsible for the day-to-day relationships with our young people, their parents/carers, and their teachers.
+Craig and Lorna oversee all of the logistics of running the charity including Quality, Risk, and Compliance Management.
+Our business and fundraising strategy is managed by Maciej.
+Fiona is a volunteer who assists with social media and marketing.

 Craig Mathieson